osohq/oso/new-docs/content/any/project/design-principles.md

 What often happens, however, is that authorization systems make it hard to take an intuitive concept and implement it as a concrete security policy.

-oso policies are written using a declarative language designed specifically for expressing authorization logic in applications.
-This means that you write permissions as simple logical statements, and oso performs the necessary inferences to go from what you have (application objects and information about the request you’re trying to authorize) to a yes/no authorization decision.
+Oso policies are written using a declarative language designed specifically for expressing authorization logic in applications.
+This means that you write permissions as simple logical statements, and Oso performs the necessary inferences to go from what you have (application objects and information about the request you’re trying to authorize) to a yes/no authorization decision.
 Rule ordering, access to application objects, and other such